yingpublic/RMI-AI/README.md

 - [Streaming Active Learning Strategies for Real-Life Credit Card Fraud Detection: Assessment and Visualization](https://arxiv.org/abs/1804.07481)
 - [Sequential Behavioral Data Processing Using Deep Learning and the Markov Transition Field in Online Fraud Detection](https://arxiv.org/abs/1808.05329v1)
 - [A Survey of Credit Card Fraud Detection Techniques: Data and Technique Oriented Perspective](https://arxiv.org/abs/1611.06439v1)
+- 2016: Pridit is a Useful Technique for Detecting Consumer Fraud When No Training Sample Is Available

 #### Sentimental Analysis